Better to see Chapter 1 Introduction of Traffic Safety (2004)

 3. Quantified by observational data.

-advising pedestrians to look both ways before crossing the road.
-There are no observational data showing that
+is advising pedestrians to look both ways before crossing the road.
+There are no observational data

-it is safer to look than not to look, nor is it likely that the question will
+showing that it is safer to look than not to look, nor is it likely that the

-in the absence of a shred of empirical verification, I nonetheless look both
+Even in the absence of a shred of empirical verification, I nonetheless

-ways myself, and consider it good public policy to vigorously encourage
+look both ways myself, and consider it good public policy to vigorously

 would be foolish to suspend judgment until a study satisfying strict standards